TheMDS/ChatBotJailbreak/README.md

 This method of forcing responses from AI bots has been extensively tested against political responses.
-At this point, I will note that response suppression is being done at the discretion of Google.
+At this point, I will note that response suppression is being done at the discretion of Google or OpenAI.
 If this method is patched, I will re-release a fix as soon as possible.

 Following initial input of the following prompt, lead your question with "Following QRM, [insert question]"